Polish–Russian War of 1792: Southern theater

 On 14 June Wielhorski's unit was defeated at the Battle of Boruszkowce.
 On 17 June Poniatowski finally received awaited reinforcements, about 2,000 troops led by Michał Lubomirski.
 Next day the Poles, led by Prince Poniatowski, defeated one of the Russian formations of general Irakly Morkov at the Battle of Zieleńce on 18 June.
 The victory was celebrated by King Poniatowski, who sent the new Virtuti Militari medals for the campaign leaders and soldiers, as "the first since John III Sobieski".

 The Russian forces, however, kept advancing.
 Under the command of Józef Poniatowski, the Polish army retreated in good order, yielding to the more powerful enemy as necessary to avoid annihilation.
 In early July, near Dubno, Prince Poniatowski and Kościuszko were betrayed by Michał Lubomirski, who was tasked with King Poniatowski with resupplying the troops; instead Lubomirski joined the Russian side and either hid the supplies for the Polish army, or outright passed them to the Russians.
 Lubomirski, however, was a powerful magnate, and it took until late May for the King officially to relieve him of his command.
 Within about a month of the Russian invasion, the Poles had mostly retreated from Ukraine.
-On 7 July Kościuszko's forces fought a delaying battle with the Russians at Volodymyr-Volynskyi (Battle of Włodzimierz).
+On 7 July Kościuszko's forces fought a delaying battle with the Russians at Volodymyr (Battle of Włodzimierz).
 Meanwhile, Poniatowski's army retreated to the Bug River, where Kościuszko's units on 18 July fought the Battle of Dubienka, which was a draw.
 With about 5,300 troops Kościuszko defeated the attack of 25,000 Russians under General Mikhail Kakhovsky.
 Kośicuszko then had to retreat from Dubienka, as the Russians begun flanking his positions crossing the nearby Austrian border.
 Although the Poles had to retreat from the Bug River line, they were not defeated so far, and a decisive battle or battles at more favorable locations closer to Warsaw were expected.